 The Duke University Graduate School created the Dean’s Award for Excellence in Teaching to celebrate and honor exemplary teaching by currently enrolled PhD students who are engaged in teaching Duke undergraduate or graduate students.
-Each spring, The Graduate School recognizes up to three graduate students who best exemplify the characteristics of effective college teaching as they prepare for lives of service, leadership, and teaching.
+Each spring, The Graduate School recognizes graduate students who best exemplify the characteristics of effective college teaching as they prepare for lives of service, leadership, and teaching.
+In AY 22-23, The Graduate School will present this award to students in each of the academic divisions: Biological and Biomedical Sciences, Humanities, Physical Sciences and Engineering, and Social Sciences.

 - Candidate must be in good academic standing and show evidence of progress and independence in both research and teaching.